reactive-systems/tsltools/CONTIRUBTING.md

 * ''TODO'' For more complicated stuff we might want to have a "doc"-folder, maybe even for the not so complicates stuff (a more detailed project overview might be elsewhere or the haddock should be generated differently)
+* META: General stuff, that should be obvious, but cannot be stated often enough